-As we noted in the role equivalence handout, for odd reasons, classical approaches to structural similarity in networks used distance based approaches but did not measure similarity directly.
+As we noted in the role equivalence handout, for odd reasons, classical approaches to structural similarity in networks used distance metrics but did not measure similarity directly.
 More recent approaches from network and information science prefer to define vertex similarity using direct similarity measures based on local structural characteristics, like node neighborhoods.

 For instance, similarity is required to be symmetric (\(s_{ij} = s_{ji}\) for all \(i\) and \(j\)) and most metrics have reasonable bounds (e.g., 0 for least similar and 1.0 for maximally similar).
 Given such a bounded similarity we can get to dissimilarity by subtracting one: \(d_{ij} = 1 - s_{ij}\)